 The next question is more about timing – when is the right time for your child start school in the UAE – both from a legal perspective on the one hand, and in terms of your child’s individual development on the other?

 School starting ages vary considerably from country to country, with some children starting their education in “big school” from as young as 3 years, to others only moving into this environment at the age of 7.

 In the UAE, children are legally obliged to start school in the academic year in which they turn 6.
 So your child will be 5 years of age when s/he is obliged to start school.

 In order to ensure that children are of an appropriate age to start school, the Ministry of Education has set out specific age by date criteria (so called cut-off dates), which vary depending on the curriculum and Academic calendar followed by the schools.
 To make life a little more complicated, schools in the UAE have different grading structures depending on the curriculum.

-This means that where children are currently permitted to enter school at 3 years and 8 months, they will now need to have attained 4 years of age at the start of the academic year.
+In practice, however, the rules means that, as of 2023, children now need to have attained 3 years of age at the start of the academic year.